-Check back next week to learn more about the other tests for mechanical durability in episode 5.
+Curious about the other tests in ASTM F1506 for mechanical durability?
+Check out episode 5.

 First, before it can even be considered for arc flash applications by being tested for arc rating, we must establish that a fabric is flame resistant.
 To determine this, ASTM F1506 uses ASTM D6413, “the Vertical Flame Test.”

 As part of this test, a fabric sample is enclosed in a flame chamber and exposed to a flame vertically, from the bottom, for 12 seconds.
 The flame is then removed and either:

 Once we have determined that a fabric is flame resistant, we need to quantify the thermal protection the fabric provides in an arc flash – specifically, how much heat it will block from an electric arc before the wearer experiences the onset of second degree burns.
 ASTM F1506 uses test method ASTM F1959, “The Arc Rating Test,” to measure this.